-Most of those aged 17 or over, have a tendency to gravitate toward negative information while disregarding positive one.
+Most of those aged 17 and over have a tendency to gravitate toward negative information while disregarding positive one.

-Reports show that 49% of people will most likely read something negative, which lends weight to negative article statistics.
+Reports show that 49% of people will rather read something negative, which lends weight to negative articles statistics.

 “If it bleeds, it leads.”